Welcome to this Unity 2D tutorial. In this lesson, we’ll build a basic

 {

-// List of lists where we store groups of matched gems (3+)
+// List of all groups of matching gems

 private List<List<GameObject>> matchedGems;